CreativePixels001/pixel-logistics-wms/ONCLICK_VALIDATION_REPORT.md

 ## Conclusion:

-All onclick handlers in the DLT WMS application have been verified and are properly functioning.
+All onclick handlers in the Pixel Logistics WMS application have been verified and are properly functioning.
 The main issue was dependency on the notification system which has been resolved with fallback handlers.

 ---
 **Last Updated:** November 16, 2025